Someone told me recently that Rheumatoid Arthritis is NOT a serious disease anymore. Her logic? Because people rarely wind up in wheelchairs anymore.

 I was speechless.

 It’s clear to me that she is not a stupid person.
 But she was being a mean person.
+A nasty person.
 She wanted to upset me.
-She felt her personal situation was worse than mine.
+To demean me.
+She felt her personal situation was worse than mine, therefore she said Rheumatoid Arthritis is not a serious disease.
 Some people need to play ‘my pain is worse than your pain.’

 I told her that I have been in pain every day for the last four years.
 Some days that pain is unbearable.
 The pain never, ever goes away.
 I paste a big smile on my face and get on with things, because there is no other option.
 She didn’t flinch.
 I could almost hear the ‘yeah yeah…’

-I take drugs, that in far higher doses, are used in chemotherapy.
-The much lower dosage makes a difference of course, but they don’t give you these drugs for a ‘minor’ disease.
-They still have very serious potential side effects.
+I take some very serious drugs, for a serious disease.
+Some are used in much higher doses as chemotherapy.
+The much lower dosage makes a huge difference of course, but they still have very serious potential side effects.
 Yes, there are mild cases of rheumatoid arthritis.
 Those cases get treated with an anti-inflammatory (nsaid) or plaquenil.
 And if there’s no organ involvement, maybe it isn’t as serious a disease.
 That doesn’t mean it doesn’t cause some serious pain though.
+And mild RA can become severe RA.
+Overnight.

 You can tell how serious a disease is, by the treatments that a doctor has prescribed.
 Google methotrexate.
 Google Imuran.
 Google arava.
 Google presnisolone.
 Google Humira, Enbrel, Rituxan, Actemra.
 Read people’s experiences.
 Look at the potential side effects.
+Google oxycodone and morphine.
 Pretty serious stuff.

 Without a doubt the medications I take are shortening my life.
 Without the medications I take, I HAVE NO LIFE.
 I would be curled up on the couch, unable to move, unable to do anything but cry.
 That’s pretty serious, if you ask me.